Louis XVI and the Legislative Assembly

-The composition of the Legislative Assembly
+Legislative Assembly

 The National Constituent Assembly dissolved itself on 1 October 1791.
-Upon Robespierre's motion it had decreed that none of its members should be capable of sitting in the next legislature, this is known as the Self-denying Ordinance.
+Upon Maximilien Robespierre's motion it had decreed that none of its members should be capable of sitting in the next legislature; this is known as the Self-denying Ordinance.
 Its legacy, the Constitution of 1791, attempted to institute a liberal constitutional monarchy.
 This had been envisioned as an arrangement not to be tampered with for a generation but, in the event, it did not last a year.
 In the attempt to govern, the Assembly failed altogether.
-In the words of Montague in the Encyclopædia Britannica Eleventh Edition, "It left behind an empty treasury, an undisciplined army and navy, and a people debauched by safe and successful riot."
+According to the Encyclopædia Britannica Eleventh Edition, "It left behind an empty treasury, an undisciplined army and navy, and a people debauched by safe and successful riot."

-In the elections of 1791, despite a limited electoral franchise, the party which desired to carry the Revolution further had a success disproportionate to its numbers, a triumph for the Jacobin Club and by its affiliated societies throughout France.
+In the elections of 1791, despite a limited electoral franchise, the party which desired to carry the French Revolution further had a success disproportionate to its numbers, a triumph for the Jacobin Club and by its affiliated societies throughout France.
 The Legislative Assembly first met on 1 October 1791.
 It consisted of 745 members.
 Few were nobles, very few were clergymen, and the great body came from the middle class.
-The members were generally young, and, since none had sat in the previous Assembly, they largely lacked national political experience.
+The members were generally young, and since none had sat in the previous Assembly, they largely lacked national political experience.

-The Right consisted of about 165 "Feuillants".
+The right consisted of about 165 "Feuillants".
 Among them were some able men, such as Mathieu Dumas, Ramond, Vaublanc, Beugnot and Bigot de Préamenau, but they were guided chiefly by persons outside the House, because incapable of re-election: Barnave, Adrien Duport, and the brothers Alexander and Charles Lameth.

-The Left consisted of about 330 Jacobins, a term which still included the now-emergent party afterwards known as the Girondins or Girondists, so termed because several of their leaders came from the region of the Gironde in southern France.
-Among the extreme Left—those who would retain the name of Jacobins—sat Cambon, Couthon, Antoine-Christophe Merlin ("Merlin de Thionville"), François Chabot, and Claude Bazire.
+The left consisted of about 330 Jacobins, a term which still included the emergent party afterwards known as the Girondins or Girondists, so termed because several of their leaders came from the region of the Gironde in southern France.
+Among the extreme left—those who would retain the name of Jacobins—sat Cambon, Couthon, Antoine-Christophe Merlin ("Merlin de Thionville"), François Chabot, and Claude Bazire.

 The Girondins could claim the most brilliant orators: Pierre Victurnien Vergniaud, Marguerite-Élie Guadet, Armand Gensonné, and Maximin Isnard (the last being from Provence).
 Jacques Pierre Brissot ("Brissot de Warville"), a restless pamphleteer and editor of the newspaper Patriote, exerted such great influence over the party that it has sometimes gone by his name ("Brissotins").
 Also aligned with the Girondins were Condorcet, secretary of the Assembly and Pétion, barred from the Legislative Assembly because he had been in the Constitutional Assembly, but who soon became mayor of Paris.
 This strong representation of the left in the Assembly was supplemented by the political clubs and the disorderly revolutionary elements in Paris and throughout France.

-The remainder of the Assembly, about 350 deputies (Matthews 2004), did not belong to any definite party, but voted most often with the Left.
+The remainder of the Assembly, about 350 deputies, did not belong to any definite party but voted most often with the left.